amfairley/nunisi/README.md

     * make password requirements look less like error messages
     * password reset email input needs to be wider to show full email
     * password/reset/done "contact us" link to contact details page
+- Update the booking form to a new, slender design.
+- Index.html
+    * Page scroll smooth and offset to show section in it's entirity
+    * Tidy CSS rules to have one for all titles/text instead of per section
+    * Make carousel timers user friendly

 ## Technologies Used